GiovannyRamirez/fsfb-server/README.md

 First of all you need to create an **_.env_** file and configure enviromental variables:

 - PORT
+- JWT_SECRET
+- JWT_EXPIRATION

 # Dependencies used

 - dotenv: For manage environment variables considering that NodeJS v20.x just have an _experimental support for .env files_
 - express: Framework to configure a basic web app application based in NodeJS
+- jsonwebtoken: Used to generate and verify jwt authentication